Thinklab-SJTU/ThinkMatch/docs/guide/introduction.rst

 In this repository, we mainly focus on image keypoint matching because it is a popular testbed for existing graph matching methods.

-Readers are referred to the following survey for more technical details about graph matching:
+Readers are referred to the following surveys for more technical details about graph matching:

+* Junchi Yan, Shuang Yang, Edwin Hancock.
+"Learning Graph Matching and Related Combinatorial Optimization Problems." *IJCAI 2020*.
 * Junchi Yan, Xu-Cheng Yin, Weiyao Lin, Cheng Deng, Hongyuan Zha, Xiaokang Yang.
 "A Short Survey of Recent Advances in Graph Matching." *ICMR 2016*.